Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * A library where users can add books they would like to read from the search engine.
 * A serch engine to look through a database of books.
 * A list of featured example books.
-* You review books and see others reviews on books.
+* You can review books and see other user reviews on books.
+* You can mark books completed on your profile library.

 ## Features Still to Be Implemented
-* Upload a avatar/sticker/emoji for the user image.
+* Upload an avatar/sticker/emoji for the user image.

 # Technologies Used